hykim-soulis/Store-Backend-Project/README.md

 # Storefront Backend Project

-The goal of this project is to create a SQL database and tables for the store application, and create a RESTful API that can be accessed by frontend developers using typescript.
-You can find the data shape of the database, tables and endpoints from **API Requirements** section below.<br>
+The goal of this project is to create a SQL database and tables for the store application and create a RESTful API that can be accessed by frontend developers using typescript.
+You can find the data shape of the database, tables and endpoints from the **API Requirements** section below.<br>
 This is a project for Udacity Full Stack JavaScript Developer Nanodegree Program.

 ## Installation and Startup